 Ease of Set Up

 Not our favorite feature of the AdvancedFrame kayak, this boat is a little arduous and time-consuming to set up.
 It comes with very long, detailed, and in our opinion, unnecessarily complicated directions, which include two full pages on "understanding your valves."
-But we can't say they aren't thorough!
+Unfortunately, this only applies to one of the two types of valves on this boat.
 The deflation process is a cinch with the twist-locking valves Advanced Elements uses.
 And as long as you remember to remove the rigid plastic inserts from the bow and stern, we had no problems rolling this kayak up and fitting it back into its oversized duffle.

 Getting the AdvancedFrame set up and seaworthy is quite a process.
-It has no less than SEVEN air chambers to fill, and five of them are by the power of your lungs.
-Four are quite small, around the top of the hull for the spray skirt and some extra rigidity, but our least favorite one to inflate was the floor.
+It has no less than SEVEN air chambers to fill, and for five of them, we used the power of our lungs.
+Four of those little valves are quite small, around the top of the hull for the spray skirt and some extra rigidity, but our least favorite one to inflate was the floor.
 We never quite felt like we could get it as rigid as we wanted, hence our complaint about feeling the waves quite easily underneath us as we paddled.
-It also doesn't come with a pump, so don't forget to pick up one of those!
+The directions included with this boat encourage you to use a pump to fill all seven chambers (though one is not included), but even with four standard and kayak-specific pumps on-hand, we didn't have the right adapter.
+Advanced Elements sells several styles of pumps with many included adapters, which we assume one is the right fit for these five small valves.
 And while you're at it, the directions request that you inflate each chamber to a specific pressure, measured in PSI, yet no PSI gauge is included with the kayak.
 You can estimate, in lieu of a gauge, but underinflation can cause drag during paddling and overinflation can damage your kayak and shorten its lifespan.
+Alternatively, Advanced Elements also sells pumps with built-in pressure gauges or PSI meters that can be added to another pump you may already have if you want to tack those onto your bill.

 Additionally, we had a hard time draining every last drop of water out of the kayak before collapsing for storage.
 No matter what angle we tried, it seemed we could never quite get all the water dumped out of the interior.
 And after several months of paddling in all sorts of waters and conditions, we noticed a funky smell starting to emanate from the hull, likely caused by water trapped inside the boat and sitting there just festering during storage.
 So as much as we enjoy paddling around in the AE AdvancedFrame, we aren't the biggest fans of setting it up and taking it back down.